 Recognizing that all available options for self-determination of the Territories are valid as long as they are in accordance with the freely expressed wishes of the peoples concerned and in conformity with the clearly defined principles contained in General Assembly resolutions 1514 (XV) of 14 December 1960, 1541 (XV) of 15 December 1960 and other resolutions of the Assembly,

-1 To be issued as Official Records of the General Assembly, Sixty-seventh Session, Supplement No. 23 (A/67/23), chap.
-IX.
+Official Records of the General Assembly, Sixty-eighth Session, Supplement No. 23 (A/68/23), chap.
+X.